modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

   start('p') := <expr>;
 ```

-**This is how it works:** First, `'p'.start_final` will determine whether `guess('p')` will be identical to `start('p')` or if the user can override `<expr>`.
-Since the initialization of `'p'` is under-determined, a default initialization equation will be added, finally propagating `guess('p')` to `'p'` itself.
+**This is how it works:** Since the initialization of `'p'` is under-determined, the default initialization equation `'p' = guess('p')` is implicit, and the default causal initial equation for `guess('p')` makes the connection to `start('p')` (meaning it will be possible to override `<expr>` after translation).

-Note that the use of a declaration equation in Flat Modelica is not an option for a Full Modelica final parameter.
+The use of a declaration equation in Flat Modelica is not an option for a full Modelica `final` parameter.
 In Flat Modelica, this is expressed by giving an equation directly for `'p'`:
 ```
   parameter Real 'p';
 initial equation